When your child's cancer treatment stops workingEnd of life care - children; Palliative care - children; Advance care planning - children

 - Support your child's time with friends.
 Whether in person, on the phone, or online, your child might want to stay connected to others.

 - Help your child set goals.
 Your child might want to take a trip or learn something new.
-Your child's goals will depend on his interests.
+Your child's goals will depend on their interests.

 Help Your Child Prepare